gogo/protobuf/Readme.md

 Install the protoc-gen-gofast binary

     go get github.com/gogo/protobuf/protoc-gen-gofast

+    or

+    go install github.com/gogo/protobuf/protoc-gen-gofast (if you are using go 1.17 or later version)

 Use it to generate faster marshaling and unmarshaling go code for your protocol buffers.